 Enforcement will be determined by the provisions of the relevant lease agreement.
 If enforcement is contested, court proceedings may be required to resolve the dispute.

-There are no specific courts in the Cayman Islands that deal exclusively with aviation disputes and no judicial decisions of the Cayman Islands Grand Court have been reported in relation to seizure of aircraft.
+There are no specific courts in the Cayman Islands that deal exclusively with aviation disputes and no judicial decisions of the Cayman Court have been reported in relation to the seizure of aircraft.

 Summary judgment is available.
-Relief is not conditional upon the lease being in a particular form, but stamp duty would be required to be paid in respect of the lease in order to present it in proceedings before a court of the Cayman Islands.
+Relief is not conditional upon the lease being in a particular form, but stamp duty would be required to be paid in respect of the lease in order to present it in proceedings before the Cayman Court.

 See 2.1.2 Application of Foreign Laws and 2.6.11 Lessees' Entitlement to Claim Immunity.

-A judgment obtained in a foreign court (other than certain judgments of a superior court of any state of the Commonwealth of Australia) will be recognised and enforced in the Cayman Islands courts without any re-examination of the merits at common law, by an action commenced on the foreign judgment in the Grand Court of the Cayman Islands where the judgment:
+A judgment obtained in a foreign court (other than certain judgments of a superior court of any state of the Commonwealth of Australia) will be recognised and enforced in the Cayman Court without any re-examination of the merits at common law, by an action commenced on the foreign judgment in the Cayman Court where the judgment:

-The Cayman Islands courts have jurisdiction to give judgment in the currency of the relevant obligation.
+The Cayman Court has jurisdiction to give judgment in the currency of the relevant obligation.

 See 2.6.6 Domestic Courts' Recognition of Foreign Judgments/Awards regarding foreign judgments.

-Penal rates of interest may be unenforceable under English common-law principles (those common-law principles being of persuasive, if not binding, effect in the courts of the Cayman Islands).
+Penal rates of interest may be unenforceable under English common-law principles (those common-law principles being of persuasive, if not binding, effect in the Cayman Court).

 See 1.1.1 Taxes/Duties Payable upon Execution of the Sales Agreement with respect to taxes.

-With respect to fees, it is not possible to estimate costs of proceedings in the Cayman Islands courts to enforce a lease for a hypothetical case where the relevant facts are not known.
+With respect to fees, it is not possible to estimate costs of proceedings in the Cayman Court to enforce a lease for a hypothetical case where the relevant facts are not known.

-The procedure for the termination of a lease is a matter to be determined by the terms agreed between the parties in that lease.
+The procedure for the termination of a lease is a matter to be determined by the terms agreed between the parties to that lease.

 Whether the lessee is entitled to claim any immunity from suit, execution, attachment or other legal process will depend on its actual identity.
 If the lessee is a sovereign body or other government organ (whether autonomous or quasi-autonomous), the lessee may be able to claim sovereign immunity.

-The Cayman Islands courts will recognise and enforce an arbitral decision.
-The Arbitration Law (2012 Revision) provides the regime for enforcement of domestic awards, non-convention awards and interim measures.
+The Cayman Court will recognise and enforce an arbitral decision.
+The Arbitration Act (2012 Revision) (as amended) provides the regime for enforcement of domestic awards, non-convention awards and interim measures.

-There are no other relevant issues in the Cayman Islands that a lessor should be aware of in relation to the enforcement of its rights.
+There are no other relevant issues in the Cayman Islands of which a lessor should be aware in relation to the enforcement of its rights.

 Cayman Islands law recognises the concepts of novation and contractual assignment.